 Automatic External Defibrillator

-What Is A Cardiac Arrest?
+What is Sudden Cardiac Arrest?

 At this point a person has only minutes to live.
 Delaying treatment for just 5 minutes, lowers a person's chance of survival by more than 50%.
 The best way to help a person is to perform CPR and use an AED as soon as it becomes available.